-Caloric sweeteners = sugar + water: All cane sweeteners (unrefined, raw and refined), coconut sugar, and other sweeteners in liquid form (honey, maple syrup, agave nectar) consist of a blend of sugar and water.
-Liquid sweeteners contain from about 20 to 35% water and granulated sweeteners from 0.03 to 7% water.
+Caloric sweeteners = sugar + water: All cane sweeteners (unrefined, raw, and refined), coconut sugar, and other sweeteners in liquid form (honey, maple syrup, agave nectar) consist of a blend of sugar and water.
+Liquid sweeteners contain about 20 to 35% water and granulated sweeteners from 0.03 to 7% water.
 The remaining consist of one or more sugars, such as sucrose, fructose, and glucose.
 They do differ in how they affect the taste and the texture of foods.

 All caloric sweeteners contain sucrose, glucose, and fructose in various proportions: Sucrose is a double sugar made up of two single sugars --- glucose and fructose --- stuck together.
 Because digestive enzymes split sucrose into glucose and fructose, our body recognizes any of those sweeteners as a blend of glucose and fructose.
 In most varieties of honey and agave nectar, fructose is present in higher amounts than glucose.
 Maple syrup, cane sweeteners, and coconut sugar have about the same amount of fructose and glucose.